vikas5914/google-photos-backup/README.md

 node setup.js
 ```

-This will open a Chromium browser and ask you to log in to your Google Photos account.
+This will open a Chrome browser and ask you to log in to your Google Photos account.
 After logging in, either press ctrl+c or close the browser.
 This will save your login session in the `session` folder.

 ### Create .lastdone file: